 Ms. Behave was released in April 2018 and remained in the top 10 US folk music charts for 17 weeks.
 It peaked at #3 on the CBC Radio 2 Top 20, and was featured in publications such as Rolling Stone Country, No Depression, Parade Magazine and PopMatters.

-Rosie & the Riveters believe women are the world’s greatest untapped resource which is why they invest 20% of merchandise profits in microfinance initiatives through KIVA.org.
+Rosie & the Riveters invests 20% of their merchandise profits into women’s projects and businesses around the world through KIVA.org.
 They’ve helped women like Alice in Kenya expand her horticulture farm and Maria in Ecuador purchase a sewing machine for her tailoring business.
-To date, they’ve contributed almost $9,000 to over 180 projects around the world.
+To date, they’ve contributed more than $13k to over 300 projects around the world.